The URL Content Redirection feature does not work in certain circumstances.

 Embedded HTML pages bypass URL redirection, for example, when a user goes to a URL that does not match a URL redirection rule.
 If a page contains an embedded HTML page (an iFrame or inline frame) that contains a URL that does match a redirection rule, the URL redirection rule does not work.
 The rule works only on the top-level URL.

-URL Content Redirection does not work in situations where Internet Explorer plug-ins are disabled, for example, when a user switches to InPrivate Browsing in Internet Explorer.
+URL Content Redirection does not work in situations where Internet Explorer plug-ins are deactivated, for example, when a user switches to InPrivate Browsing in Internet Explorer.
 People use private browsing so that Web pages and files downloaded from Web pages will not be logged in to the browsing and download history on their computer.
-This limitation occurs because the URL Redirection feature requires a certain Internet Explorer plug-in to be enabled, and private browsing disables these plug-ins.
+This limitation occurs because the URL Redirection feature requires a certain Internet Explorer plug-in to be activated, and private browsing deactivates these plug-ins.

 These workarounds are best practices and can prevent issues with redirection that situations other than private browsing can cause.